-Region 4 Back Country Guide describes the airfields and airstrips for Region 4 USFS.

-This directory is available on the GBCC webpage at: https://gacc.nifc.gov/gbcc/logistics/aviationdocs/Completed%20Airstrip%20Booklet.pdf
+Region 4 Back Country Guide describes the airfields and airstrips for Region 4 USFS, and is available at https://gacc.nifc.gov/gbcc/logistics/aviation-docs/Completed%20Airstrip%20Booklet.pdf on the GBCC webpage.

 Backcountry airfields are identified with criteria for special use and pilot qualifications.
-Any air operations into these airfield or airstrip should be coordinated with local dispatch and regional aviation personnel prior to use.
+Any air operations into these airfield or airstrips should be coordinated with local dispatch and regional aviation personnel prior to use.